Heaven31415/my-cinema/README.md

 # My Cinema

-`My Cinema` is an REST API created with PHP and Symfony for managing a cinema.
+`My Cinema` is an REST API created with PHP and Symfony for managing a cinema

 ### Requirements